Visiting the Philippines

 Crime rates in the Philippines do rise at certain times of the year.
 Be extra cautious approaching holiday times, especially pre-Christmas.

-Be cautious of dealing with the local police.
-Some may be corrupt and involved in scams, others will demand/hint for bribes.
+Philippines Travel Advice – the police: Be cautious about dealing with the local police.
+Some may be corrupt and involved in scams, and others will demand or hint at bribes.
 However, always be courteous to the police and do not insult them.
 Don’t assume they are all corrupt, some are very effective and have a high priority to assist foreign visitors.
-Use common-sense, if needing to deal with them.
+Use common sense, if needing to deal with them.

 There is a definitive list of common scams on Wikipedia.
 It is worth being familiar with all of those before visiting the Philippines (as it is with any developing country).